 Within Public Health Wales there are four centres providing microbiological services linked to testing food, water or environmental samples.
 Three centres (Bangor, Cardiff and Carmarthen as seen below) collectively provide a wide test repertoire working to common methods and can give advice on sample collection, appropriate tests to undertake in a given situation and any relevant statutory tests.

 Test repertoires at each site reflect the mix of samples that Local Authorities and private customers request in their area.
 Legionella culture from water samples is only available at the Cardiff site.

-These three sites are all official food control laboratories for Wales and they are all UKAS accredited (test schedules are available at http://www.ukas.org/testing/labsearch.asp).
+These three sites are all official food control laboratories for Wales and they are all UKAS accredited (test schedules are available on the UKAS website).
 Two of the centres are based in their respective Public Health Wales Microbiology laboratories but the third site (Cardiff) is based at the Llandough hospital site.

 The fourth centre is the Cryptosporidium Reference Unit (CRU), based at Public Health Wales Microbiology, Swansea.
 This does not provide the range of services found at the other four sites but provides advice related to sampling for Cryptosporidium; confirmation of identification and management and control of the parasite.